adobeio/adobeio-documentation/events/using/aem-event-setup.md

 the Organization ID, and the client secret.

       ![Health check for eventproxy,ims](../../img/events_aem_22.png "Health check for ims-events")

+If this health check is failing, check the following:

+* Match your I/O Events configuration to the integration that you've created in Adobe I/O Console.
+* Make sure that the keystore you've uploaded matches the public certificate in your integration.

 3. Check that the event metadata and the provider associated with the AEM instance are registered in Adobe I/O Channel & Subscription Management (CSM) by executing the health check tagged with **csm-events**.
 This verifies that the AEM instance is successfully registered as an event provider with Adobe I/O CSM.